Jessica264365/Eat-The-Burger/README.md

 ## About the Project

-This is a burger logging application that uses demonstrates the use of ORM utilization, Handlebars, MySQL, Node, and Express.
+This is a burger logging application that demonstrates the use of ORM utilization, Handlebars, MySQL, Node, and Express.
 When a burger is added by the user it is saved in a MySQL database until it is "devoured".
 Once the buger has been added to the list it is rendered to the left side of the page with a button which the user can click to devour it.
 Once it is devoured the burger is then moved to the right side of the screen with the other devoured burgers.

 ![](./public/assets/images/burger.gif)